rahul-deshmukhpatil/Notes-and-Docs/c++/c++_ds/vector.md

 - Can `reserve` the size if known before hand
 - Can `shrink_to_fit` or forcefully `resize` to required number of elements

+With c++20 we can have constexpr vector and all opeartions have constexpr overload.

 Template parameters
 T : must support actual operations in the functions you use.